 On hot summer nights many people head for the long wide beach that entends northward from the harbor, easily accessible by metro during the day, but requiring a taxi by 2 am when the throng arrives.
 It's a young and seemingly "straight" crowd that spills out of seasonal dance clubs here, onto the sand.
 But defining lines blur easily here as the weekend partying extends into dawn-time hours.

-For some guys saunas are the main attraction, and Valencia has four.
+For some guys saunas are the main attraction, and Valencia has three.

 Sauna Magnus (Avingda del Port 27), Pases Group, spa, steam and dry saunas, large pool, Jacuzzis, video lounge, dark room, maze, cruise spaces and cabins, voyeur zone.